Farzi

-Farzi is an Indian Hindi-language black comedy crime thriller television series created, produced and directed by Raj & DK, who also co-wrote the series with Sita Menon and Suman Kumar.
-It stars Shahid Kapoor, Vijay Sethupathi, Kay Kay Menon, Raashii Khanna and Bhuvan Arora, and tells the story of a disillusioned artist who decides to make counterfeit money.
+Farzi: An Original Story About Copying is an Indian Hindi-language black comedy crime thriller television series created, produced and directed by Raj & DK, who also co-wrote the series with Sita Menon and Suman Kumar.
+It stars Vijay Sethupathi, Shahid Kapoor, Kay Kay Menon, Raashii Khanna and Bhuvan Arora, and tells the story of a disillusioned artist who decides to make counterfeit money.

 Initially conceived as a film in 2014, Farzi was expanded into a television series by 2019.
 Principal photography began in Mumbai in July 2021.
-Filming also took place in Alibaug, Goa, Nepal, and Jordan.
+Filming also took place in Alibag, Goa, Nepal, and Jordan.
 Sachin–Jigar and Tanishk Bagchi composed the songs, while Ketan Sodha provided the score.
 The series shares continuity with Raj & DK's spy series The Family Man.

 The eight-episode series was released on Amazon Prime Video on 10 February 2023.
 Farzi received positive reviews, and emerged as the most-watched Indian streaming series.
 By the end of February 2023, Kapoor confirmed that the show would return for a second season.
 At the 2023 Filmfare OTT Awards, Farzi received 10 nominations.

+In 2026, it was announced that the series was renewed for a second season.